tmather99/EchoService/README.md

 svcutil.exe http://localhost:8088/EchoService?wsdl
 ```

-The client makes manual calls endpoints with the BasicHttpBinding, WsHttpBinding and NetTcpBindings.
+The WCF client makes manual calls endpoints with the BasicHttpBinding, WsHttpBinding and NetTcpBindings.
 A base address is specified for http which is use as the basis for each of the binding endpoints.
 This base is also used as the URL for WSDL Discovery.